 Kettlebell 4 kg from Nordic Strength With this Kettlebell you get quality at a low price.
 The kettlebell is made of cast iron and is...

 Kettlebell 6 kg from Nordic Strength This is cast iron Kettlebell is covered with neoprene to protect your floors from impact during training and give...

-This is super nice 24 kg competition kettlebell from the top brand Nordic Strength.
+Here you get a super nice competition 8kg kettlebell from the top brand Nordic Strength.
 Here you get a kettlebell in top quality!
-Weighs 24 kg;...
+Weighs 8...

 Here you get a super nice competition 12kg kettlebell from the top brand Nordic Strength.
 Here you get a kettlebell in top quality!
 Weighs 12...

 Here you get a super nice competition 16kg kettlebell from the top brand Nordic Strength.
 Here you get a kettlebell in top quality!
 Weighs 16...

 Here you get a super nice competition 20kg kettlebell from the top brand Nordic Strength.
 Here you get a kettlebell in top quality!
 Weighs 20...

 Kettlebells easily fall into the love-it-or-leave-it category.
 At most fitness centers, these cast iron tools are in a corner where only a brave few go.
 And if you do want to give them a try, it’s tricky figuring out what types of kettlebell exercises are the right ones.

 The secret power of a kettlebell is that it is a simple piece of exercise equipment.

 But with just one kettlebell you can: